anoncam/big-bang/docs/developer/package-integration/package-integration-pipeline.md

 Big Bang uses a continuous deployment tool, [Flux](https://fluxcd.io) to deploy packages using Helm charts sourced from Git ([GitOps](https://www.weave.works/technologies/gitops/)).

-Third-party and sandbox pipelines both have an [integration stage]() that will deploy and test a package as though it were already integrated into the Big Bang helm chart.
+Third-party and sandbox pipelines both have an `integration` stage that will deploy and test a package as a Big Bang compatible package.

+Examples of components that contribute to a package being "Big Bang compatible":

+- Configuring a package to be deployed via Flux custom resource definitions ([GitRepositories](https://fluxcd.io/docs/components/source/gitrepositories/) and [HelmReleases](https://fluxcd.io/docs/components/helm/helmreleases/))

+- Service mesh components ([Automatic Istio sidecar injection](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection) and [Istio VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/))

 This stage also allows any Big Bang Core or Addon packages to be deployed alongside a third-party or sandbox package for testing compatibility/functionality.